hendrikmaus/openhab-auth-router/README.md

 ### Specific Golang Version Required

-Since OpenHAB's BasicUI uses WebSockets, we need a feature of golang which is unreleased right now (2018-11-24), but the [feature][1] is already merged into golang master.
+Since openHAB's BasicUI uses WebSockets, we need a feature of golang which is unreleased right now (2018-11-24), but the [feature][1] is already merged into golang master.